SoodehMoallemian/SoodehMoallemian/README.md

 - 👋 Hi, I’m @SoodehMoallemian
 - 👀 I’m interested in multimodal processing of (q)MRI and PET.
-- 🌱 I’m currently learning mqchine leqrning techniques.
+- 🌱 I’m currently learning machine learning techniques.
-- 💞️ I’m looking to collaborate on developing methods for multimodal processing of different imqging modqlities.
+- 💞️ I’m looking to collaborate on developing methods for multimodal processing of different imaging modalities.
 - 📫 How to reach me: smoallemian@uliege.be

 <!---